 1.1.
-The court shall be a rectangle marked out with lines 40 mm wide as shown in Diagram A.
+The court shall be a rectangle marked out with lines 40 mm wide as shown in the diagram below.

 1.2.
 The lines marking out the court shall be easily distinguishable and preferably be coloured white or yellow.